Collective Worship at St Mary's

 How do we deliver it?
 (Our implementation)

-We aim to make our times of worship a special time for everyone.
-As we are a Church of England School our worship times are based on Christian values but we aim to make them accessible to all.
-Collective worship is delivered in a variety of ways: through drama, art, the spoken word, song, music (singing, playing, listening), poetry, reflection, stories, posters or artefacts.
-A variety of people lead our worship; school – based adults, pupils, visitors from Christian churches and leaders from other faiths too.
+Collective worship is delivered in a variety of ways through careful planning.
+Leaders can deliver key messages through drama, art, the spoken word, song, music (singing, playing, listening), poetry, reflection, stories, posters and artefacts.
+A variety of people lead our worship; school – based adults, pupils, visitors from local churches and leaders from other faiths too.
 We may hold our worship in a school hall, in the classroom, outside or in a local religious building.

 What is the difference that this makes?
 (Our impact)